lacuna/model/README.md

 The diagrams shown here are meant to describe the interaction mechanism, not the UI itself.
 Notably absent is any attempt to show the result of the execution path, which could potentially be added to the central vertex, all vertices, or something in between.

 This is in part because it's still early days, and my UI prototypes (which broadly resemble these diagrams) are filled with arbitrary decisions that I can't defend.
 It's also, however, because I don't want to couple the abstract ideas described here with any particular implementation.
-I am fairly confident that the data model is solid, and I think the interaction model is promising, but how they should be realized in any particular domain is still an open question.
+I'm confident that the data model is solid, and I think the interaction model is promising, but how they should be realized in any particular domain is still an open question.

 Anyone wishing for further details on the approaches described here should refer to [the provided implementations](https://github.com/lacuna/model/tree/master/src/io/lacuna/model).